 For the most part, I’ve replaced carrying cold water on a typical day tour with carrying a thermos of hot tea.
 I drink more and can ward off the chill following a long up track or given stormy conditions.
-My favorite brew is a lightly sweetened chai with a dose of cream but some days a straight up tea or even hot Emergen-C really hits the spot.
 A thermos of hot chocolate, or even coffee, stashed at the snowmobile or car goes a long way too, especially if you’ve got a long drive ahead of you.

 Sure, I lose the drink-on-the-fly experience of using a hydration reservoir, but I’m able to work my tea breaks into skin transitions and routine snack stops without issue.
 And my tea never freezes.
 A good insulated thermos keeps tea hot all day and even overnight.
 I’ve owned a variety of thermos bottles over the years – everything from basic REI units to high-dollar push-button models.
 That said, few have stood the test of time and abuse of life in a ski pack.